v-ca/Ganymede/README.md

 # Ganymede | Jupyter Cryptex
-### Evaluating and presenting cryptographic ciphers using Jupyter Notebooks for MAT394.
+### Evaluating and presenting cryptographic ciphers using Jupyter Notebooks.

 *Any commercial use of these notebooks is strictly prohibited without the express written concent of the author.*